armanmahmud1/surveyprint/README.md

 # surveyprint
 Use this command organizes the questionnaire into an Excel format for convenient printing.
-It generates two separate files: one with English labels and another with Bangla labels.
-Once created, you can open either file and simply press Ctrl+P to print directly or save as a PDF.

 ## Descriptions
 The `surveyprint` command organizes the questionnaire into an Excel format for convenient printing.
 It generates two separate files: one with English labels and another with Bangla labels.
 Once created, you can open either file and simply press Ctrl+P to print directly or save as a PDF.